openstack/nova/doc/source/admin/configuration/hypervisors.rst

 * `VMware vSphere`_ 5.1.0 and newer - Runs VMware-based Linux and Windows
   images through a connection with a vCenter server.

-* `Hyper-V`_ - Server virtualization with Microsoft Hyper-V, use to run Windows, Linux, and FreeBSD virtual machines.
-Runs ``nova-compute`` natively on the Windows virtualization platform.

 * `Virtuozzo`_ 7.0.0 and newer - OS Containers and Kernel-based Virtual
   Machines supported.
 The supported formats include ploop and qcow2 images.